Archive for the Movies Category

 Nokia 7710 on “Harold and Kumar Escape from Guantanamo Bay” [Gadgets]

-Posted in Gadgets, Movies with tags , on August 11, 2008 by qgeek
+Posted in Gadgets, Movies with tags , on August 11, 2008 by The Quintessential Geek

 In the movie “Harold & Kumar Escape from Guantanamo Bay“, Harold & Kumar borrow a friend’s car, only to find a Nokia 7710 attached to the dashboard.